arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

 The worker process monitors the Redis queue, and does the work of retrieving PDFs, performing extractions, and storing the results.

-Extractions are stored in a private S3 bucket, and organized by submission or e-print ID and extractor version.
+Extractions are stored on a network filesystem, and organized by submission or e-print ID and extractor version.
 When an extraction task is created, a placeholder file with the task ID is stored where the content will eventually be.
 This helps to prevent duplicate extraction tasks.